tkarabela/cpython/Doc/library/xml.etree.elementtree.rst

          The :meth:`write` method now preserves the attribute order specified by the user.

+      .. versionchanged:: 3.12
+         The *namespaces* argument was added.

 This is the XML file that is going to be manipulated::